GrapeCity/DsExcel-Java/README.md

 * Open and then save an Excel with auto filter, an error occurs.(DOCXLS-3468)
 * IRR formula calculation result is different with Excel.(DOCXLS-3487)
 * Cell B2's value is different with Excel.(DOCXLS-3510)
-* Gradient and pattern fill are lost after GcExcel load ssjson.(DOCXLS-3527)
+* Gradient and pattern fill are lost after DsExcel load ssjson.(DOCXLS-3527)
 * Copy pasting with intersecting merged cells throws exception.(DOCXLS-3161)
-* When GcExcel copys whole rows/columns to other one with merged area, an invalid operation exception will occur.(DOCXLS-3205)
+* When DsExcel copys whole rows/columns to other one with merged area, an invalid operation exception will occur.(DOCXLS-3205)
 * The line disappears in exported image.(DOCXLS-3374)
 * Sheet background image can not be exported to Html.(DOCXLS-3398)
 * When the cell adjacent to the cell set the C template property is entered value or formatted, generated data is incorrect.(DOCXLS-3410)